Support for pre birth and young children

 The CDC Education team also offer practical advice, support and expertise to educational settings after an assessment for a limited period.
 They share the understandings gained about children during Multi-Agency Assessment with Early Years practitioners and help them to improve and implement personalised plans for their development.
 They will also support the engagement of parents and carers in their child’s progress.
 The Early Years Teachers who work as part of the team also provide Early Years-specific SEN and Disability advice to schools as members of the Specialist Advisory Service.

-Child Development Centre, Diana, Princess of Wales Hospital, Scartho Road, Grimsby, DN33 2BA
+Address: Child Development Centre, Diana, Princess of Wales Hospital, Scartho Road, Grimsby, DN33 2BA

 Telephone: 01472 323177

 The Portage Service is a term-time home visiting educational service for pre-school children with additional support needs.
 The needs of individual children may present as either severe, complex or profound and multiple difficulties.
 All pre-school children with learning support needs are eligible for the service.
 The service has an open referral system, so parents/carers or anyone with concerns regarding a child’s development and with the parent/carers permission, can refer a pre-school child.
 A general guide to referral would be that a child demonstrates significant developmental delay when compared with their peer group or that the child has a recognised medical condition.

 Whilst the service is based at the Municipal Offices in Grimsby, all the children are supported in their own homes.
 Visits are arranged with the parent/carer on a weekly or fortnightly basis.

 The aim of the service is to work in partnership with parents/carers to support young children‟s development through play, using the Portage Checklist, which encompasses the following skill areas:

 - Motor and Language.